 My MA thesis is based on in-depth interviews with twenty-six young adults who talked about their Buddhist practices, communities, and beliefs; perceptions of Buddhism in America; and opinions about the representation of Asian American Buddhists.
 I am currently expanding my thesis into a book, and am conducting email interviews and building a network of people who are interested in the project.

 Share your Perspective

 I hope to interview people from a diverse range of ethnic backgrounds and Buddhist traditions for the book project.
 Several people have asked whether they “qualify” for an interview.
 If you’re not sure, the answer is probably yes!
 Of course, I am happy to answer this question on an individual basis; email me and let’s talk more.
 I find it helpful to interview anyone who is interested in this topic, including people who do not explicitly identify as Buddhist or Asian American.
 Generally speaking, I hope to interview young adults (roughly 18 to 39) who have a connection to Buddhist practice and some form of ancestral heritage in the continent of Asia.

 While my first round of interviews were conducted in-person in the Bay Area and Southern California, the current round of email interviews is not geographically limited.
 Please contact me if you are interested in setting up an email interview, or would just like to chat with me about the project.

-And of course, please help spread the word—the more people who are a part of this project, the more meaningful it will be.
+And of course, please help spread the word—this project is strengthened by a diverse range of perspectives.
 Thank you for your support!